nawawishkid/poc-k8s-pods-commu/README.md

 ## Overview

-This project PoC to demonstrate how 2 Pods in the same namespace can communicate with each other via using Service resource.
+This project is a PoC to demonstrate how 2 Pods in the same namespace can communicate with each other via using Service resource.
 It consists of two simple FastAPI applications that communicate with each other via their REST APIs.

 ## Applications